 - State-of-the-art equipment and world-leading, non-invasive techniques enable simultaneous recordings of cardio, pulmonary, and circulatory systems.

-- Kingston Health Sciences Centre is one of 4 Ontario sites supporting and contributing to the Ontario Tumour Bank.
+Kingston Health Sciences Centre is one of four Ontario sites supporting and contributing to the Ontario Tumour Bank.
 Industry and academic researchers can request access to samples and data for research purposes.

 - Surgical skills simulation wetlab enables learners to gain stage-appropriate skills, facilitating their transition to surgery on real patients.